Phase Three: The Bariatric Surgery Soft Solid Diet

 We are discussing Phase 3 – Soft Solids of the post weight loss surgery meal plan.
-You will start this phase 2 weeks after your surgery, around day 15.
-At this stage, you are still drinking 64 ounces of fluids and reaching your 60 to 90 grams of protein by getting 15 to 20 grams of protein at each meal.
+You will start this phase 2 weeks after your surgery, around day 15 to 21.
+At this stage, you are still drinking 64 ounces of fluids to prevent dehydration.
+Also, continue reaching for your goal of 60 to 90 grams of protein by getting 15 to 20 grams of protein per each meal.

 The soft solid phase is the consistency of mashed potatoes or baby food but you don’t want to eat baby food because your nutrition needs are much different than a child.
 This is the phase where you start weighing your food.
 If you have not already bought a pocket digital scale you need to get one.